Van Wagner & Wood Home Page

 In addition to this solid and successful trial history, Chris and Tracey have also argued and won appeals to the state and federal courts.

-Many criminal defense lawyers never experience the thrill of an outright acquittal in their career, and yet Van Wagner & Wood’s lawyers have won several for their clients.
-Their record clearly reflects their hard work, their intelligent and professional approach to their cases, and their skill in developing a strategy that fits an individual client’s case, while drawing upon their knowledge, experience and skill from past cases.
+Many criminal defense lawyers never experience the thrill of an outright acquittal in their career, and yet Van Wagner & Woods lawyers have won several for their clients.
+Their record clearly reflects their hard work, their intelligent and professional approach to their cases, and their skill in developing a strategy that fits an individual clients case, while drawing upon their knowledge, experience and skill from past cases.

 Free Initial Consultation

-If you are under investigation for a crime or drunk driving offense, if you have already been charged with a crime or drunk driving violation, or if you have already been convicted but believe your conviction or your sentence were wrong, please call Attorney Chris Van Wagner or Attorney Tracey Wood at 608-284-1200 or 1-866-262-4599 nationally or e-mail ( ) for a free initial consultant with an experienced, aggressive lawyer who really can help you obtain the best outcome possible.
+If you are under investigation for a crime or drunk driving offense, if you have already been charged with a crime or drunk driving violation, or if you have already been convicted but believe your conviction or your sentence were wrong, please call Attorney Chris Van Wagner or Attorney Tracey Wood at or nationally or e-mail ( ) for a free initial consultant with an experienced, aggressive lawyer who really can help you obtain the best outcome possible.